theblackcat102/gpt-4v-samples/README.md

 ]
 ```

-The conversations should be in english (what GPT-4V best in)
+The conversations should be in english (what GPT-4V best in) and focus in challenging what the vision section could extract and express it in text.
+So most questions should start with probing what the vision model can see.

+I don't prefer asking any questions which requires language reasoning ( example:  give me ideas of XXX ) cause its already pretty good in the original GPT-4 model.
+But if your contribution is a good question then it should be a pass for me.

 Currently due to limitation of huggingface dataset schema, only 1 image are allowed to pair with a conversations.
 So we had to work with this unless someone had a better proposal.